DallanQ/terraforming_mars_ares_expedition/Manual.md

 Important Rule: At the end of the action phase, if you are able to spend heat or plants for a standard action, you must do so unless the associated terraforming parameter has already been raised to its maximum.

-IV PRODUCTION PHASE:
+#### IV PRODUCTION PHASE: (page 15)

-During this phase, each player collects resources equal to the production on their green cards, corporation card, and place on the TR track.
-Bonus: If you chose this phase, gain 4 MC.
+During this phase, each player collects resources equal to the production on their green cards, corporation card, and place on the TR track. ***Bonus: If you chose this phase, gain 4 MC.***

-## Production Iv Production

-Each player gains heat, plants, and draws cards according to their production.
-They also gain MC equal to their production + TR.

 Gain MC equal to your MC production + your TR.
 Gain heat and plants equal to your production for those resources.
 Place copper (1), silver (5), and gold (10) cubes to track these resources in the appropriate resource section of your player board.
 For each card production, you draw a card during this phase.

-## Gain 4 Mc.

-During the production phase, draw a card.

-R Requires yellow temperature or warmer.I Gain 1 plant.During the production phase, this produces 2 MC and 1 plant.

-112020IV

-## Callisto Penal Minescallisto Penal Mines

-112020IV

-During the production phase, this produces 3 heat.

-193

-200

-## Power Gridpower Grid

-174

-111212IV

-122

-During the production phase, this produces 1 MC per

-you have, including this.

-## Tundra Farmingtundra Farming

-## Tectonic Stress Powertectonic Stress Power

-## 88Iv

 Example: Bob has played four cards, shown below, so far this game.
 When he played these cards, he adjusted his player board accordingly.
 During the planning step of this round, he chose to play the production phase.
 During the production phase, Bob will gain all of the resources shown on his player board plus MC equal to his TR, which he can verify by checking the production boxes on the cards he has played.
 He gains the following:

-## Production Iv Production

-5

-Each player gains heat, plants, and draws cards according to their production.
-They also gain MC equal to their production + TR.

-## Gain 4 Mc.

 1. 4 MC for his MC production and 6 MC for his TR

-1. 4 MC for his MC production and 6 MC for his TR

-I. Play Green II.
-Play Blue or Red III.
-Actions IV.
-Produce V. Draw

-1
+2. 1 card

+3. 3 heat

-1
+4. 1 plant

-30

-5 6 7 8 9

-5

-2. 1 card 3.
-3 heat 4.
-1 plant 5.
-4 MC as a bonus for choosing the production phase.
+5. 4 MC as a bonus for choosing the production phase.

-20

-0 1 2 3 4

-10

-= 2 5 6 7 8 9

-30

-20

-0 1 2 3 4

-10

-3

-3 5 6 7 8 9

-30

-20

-0 1 2 3 4

-10

-4

-1

-1

-4

-5 6 7 8 9

-30

-0 1 2 3 4

-20

-10

-3

-1

-2

-1

-/

-/

-5 6 7 8 9

-20

-5 6 7 8 9

-20

-0 1 2 3 4

-10

-0 1 2 3 4

-10

-4

-8

-8

-V RESEARCH PHASE:
+#### V RESEARCH PHASE: (page 15)

-Each player draws two cards, keeps one, and discards the other.
-Bonus: If you chose this phase, you draw three additional cards and keep one additional card.
-Meaning, in total, you draw five cards and keep two, discarding the other three.
+Each player draws two cards, keeps one, and discards the other. ***Bonus: If you chose this phase, you draw three additional cards and keep one additional card.
+Meaning, in total, you draw five cards and keep two, discarding the other three.***

 If at any point, a player needs to draw a project card and the project card deck is empty, shuffle all of the discarded project cards together to form a new project card deck.

-## Research V Research

-All players draw 2 cards and keep 1.

-Draw an additional 3 cards and keep 1 additional card.

-C. END STEP During this step, each player discards down to ten cards in hand.
+### C. END STEP (page 16)

+During this step, each player discards down to ten cards in hand.
 For each card discarded this way, that player gains 3 MC as normal.

 Flip all of the phase tracker tokens so that the closed door side is faceup, and start the next round.

-## End Of The Game End Of The Game
+## END OF THE GAME (page 16)

 The end of the game is triggered when all three of the following are true:

 1. All nine ocean tiles have been flipped blue side up.

-2. The temperature is at +8°C. 3.
-Oxygen is at 14%.
+2. The temperature is at +8°C.

+3. Oxygen is at 14%.

 Once this happens, players finish the current phase and then proceed to final scoring.
 The round does not continue to any other phases that were picked.
 For example, if all of the global parameters are capped during the construction phase, and the action and production phases were also chosen for this round, the game does not continue to the action or production phase.

 Tip: If the game ends during the action phase, players will likely want to convert all of their cards in hand and MC into standard actions that gain TR.

+### FINAL SCORING: (page 16)

-FINAL SCORING: Players score VP for the following things
+Players score VP for the following things

-1. 1 VP per TR 2.
-VP equal to their forest VP tokens 3.
-VP equal to what is printed on the project cards they played, including cards that have variable VP denoted with an asterisk*
+1. 1 VP per TR

+2. VP equal to their forest VP tokens

+3. VP equal to what is printed on the project cards they played, including cards that have variable VP denoted with an asterisk*

 The player with the highest total VP wins the game.
 In the event of a tie, the tied player with the most heat, MC, and plant resources added together is the winner.
 Be sure to convert project cards in hand to MC beforehand.

-Example: At the end of the game, Bob totals his final score: He has 25 TR as shown on the TR track.
+Example: At the end of the game, Bob totals his final score:

+He has 25 TR as shown on the TR track.

 He has 6 forest VP.

 He has four project cards with VP on them, for a total of 9 VP.

 He also has a project card with variable VP worth 1 VP per 2 animals on the card.
 Bob added 6 animals (resource cubes) to this card over the course of the game, so it is worth 3VP.

 Bob's final score is 25+6+9+3=43.

 ## Iv